| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 they are not as reliable scientifically as experiments in which the

+treatment group and the controls are picked at random.
 A rigorous, nationwide study of hormone replacement, the Women's Health

 Initiative, in which women have been assigned at random to take the